NullOpsDevs/NullOps/docs/topics/Architecture-Pre-MVP.md

 - Agents ensure cleanup of partial deployments
 - Error details are displayed to all users (admins and regular users see the same errors)
 - **External Service Failures**: If container registry is unreachable or external service fails during pipeline execution, deployment fails
-- **No External Databases**: External database dependencies are not supported in pipelines (or will cause pipeline failure)
+- **Plugin Failures**: If plugin container crashes or returns non-zero exit code, deployment fails
+- **Plugin Timeout**: Plugins can be configured with execution timeout (default: 5 minutes)

 ## Secrets and Configuration Management

 ### Secret Injection
 - Secrets are managed and defined in the pipeline configuration
-- Pipeline specifies how secrets are injected (environment variables, Vault components, etc.)
+- Pipeline specifies how secrets are injected into plugin containers
+- Secrets are passed to plugins via JSON input (encrypted in transit)
 - Admins configure secret sources and injection methods per project
-- Secrets are stored in control plane database
+- Secrets are stored in control plane database (encrypted at rest)
 - Agents retrieve secrets from control plane when executing pipelines
+- Secrets are never persisted on agent nodes

 ### Configuration Override
 - Users can only override service versions when creating deployments (if tag mode is "selectable")